thanhlongnt/lab-report-3/index.md

 911report/preface.txt:0
 ```

-Display the file names that matches the pattern
+Display the file names that matches the pattern `-l`: This command returns the files that contain the input word.
+It is useful when trying to locate files that contain such key word without additional information.
 ```
 thanhlongnt@Thanh-Longs-MacBook-Pro technical % grep -l "code" 911report/*
 911report/chapter-1.txt